GeodataTools/geodata/doc/mask/mask_workflow.md

 A short guide to use the Mask module to process raster files.

-For a jupyter notebook with all the codes and outputs, see: [mask.ipynb](https://github.com/east-winds/geodata/tree/master/doc/jupyter_notebooks/mask.ipynb)
+For a jupyter notebook with all the codes and outputs, see: [mask.ipynb](https://github.com/east-winds/geodata/tree/master/tests/mask_test.ipynb)

 ## INTRODUCTION

 Geodata is also able to process raster files and geospatial shapefiles.
-Built off the Rasterio library, its mask module function includes adding shapefiles into binary mask layers, merging and flattening multiple raster images together, and extract region data from merged mask and shapefiles.
+Built off the Rasterio library, its mask module function includes adding shapefiles into binary mask layers, merging and flattening multiple raster images together, and extracting region data from merged mask and shapefiles.

 Its current functionalities in details are:

 - Creating mask, adding layers from .tif files
-- CRS convertion, cropping, trimming, binarizing layers
+- CRS conversion, cropping, trimming, binarizing layers
 - Merging and flattening layers
-- Adding .shp files as layers
+- Adding shape files as layers
-- Extracting shapes from merged mask
+- Extracting shapes from mask layers
-- ...
-More

 ## SETUP